Common Causes for a Faucet Leak

 Water Pressure

 Have you noticed that your faucet leaks at certain times during the day?
 Does your faucet leak when you undertake a certain task?
 These signs may indicate that the water pressure setting in your home is too high.
 High water pressure becomes an issue when other plumbing fixtures or faucets are being used in the home.
-High levels of water pressure can prevent water from flowing out and eventually backing up and leaks out of faucets.
-These tend to be small leaks in a faucet, but overtime can worsen.
+High levels of water pressure can prevent water from flowing out and eventually backing up and leaking out of faucets.
+These tend to be small leaks in a faucet, but over time can worsen.
 It may seem like a minor issue but should still require a professional investigation of this type of faucet leak problem.
+If you are unsure where exactly your faucet leak is coming from or what is causing the leak to occur, call Leak Science to help you properly diagnose your faucet leak immediately.